ODBC on Linux and UNIX platforms

 Tracing ODBC calls

-Be careful when running ODBC applications as different users and tracing because most users will set their umask such that other users cannot write to newly created files.
-If user A enables tracing and connects to the driver manager the trace file will be created and then when user B uses the driver manager it is likely nothing is traced because user B does not have write permission to the trace file.
+Be careful when running ODBC applications as different users because most users set their umask such that other users cannot write to newly created files.
+If user A enables tracing and connects to the Driver Manager, the trace file will be created.
+When user B uses the Driver Manager, it's likely nothing gets traced because user B does not have write permission to the trace file.

-Trace files generally contain a log of every entry and exit to each ODBC API. e.g.
+Trace files generally contain a log of each entry and exit to each ODBC API.
+For example:

 [ODBC][9155][SQLAllocHandle.c][345]